schemathesis/schemathesis/docs/stateful.rst

 This approach allows your tests to reach deeper into your application logic and cover scenarios that are impossible to cover with independent tests.
 You may compare Schemathesis's stateful and non-stateful testing the same way you would compare integration and unit tests.
-Stateful testing checks how multiple API endpoints work in combination.
+Stateful testing checks how multiple API operations work in combination.

 It solves the problem when your application produces a high number of "404 Not Found" responses during testing due to randomness in the input data.